 Nexus Children’s Hospital offers a safe, structured environment for children with established weight control problems, including Prader-Willi Syndrome (PWS).
 Addressing comorbid medical issues and behavioral complications characteristic of individuals with Prader-Willi Syndrome, our Changes Health and Wellness inpatient program helps our young patients who have found traditional outpatient programs unsuccessful.

 Because of our thorough understanding of Prader-Willi Syndrome causes, as well as Prader-Willi Syndrome symptoms, our medical team addresses patients’ medical and behavioral complications due to their PWS diagnosis.
-Our program incorporates low-calorie diets, set daily schedules, individualized physical training regiments, and behavioral health support for both the patient and family members.
+Our program incorporates personalized calorie-controlled diets, set daily schedules, individualized physical training regiments, and behavioral health support for both the patient and family members.
 Our expert staff is dedicated to seeing each patient reach his or her health goal and maintain that goal after discharge from Prader-Willi Syndrome treatment.

 Learn more about our pediatric nutrition and weight services.